6 Ways Facilities Managers Can Support Sustainable Facilities

 In 2007, then-President Bush signed The Energy Independence and Security Act of the United States (EISA) into law, instating new definitions of high-performance buildings.
 These definitions outlined requirements for environmentally-friendly commercial spaces, which include:

 - Consideration of the buildings’ effects on human health

-The act gave businesses a starting point for how to make their facilities more sustainable.
-Now, in 2018, improving sustainability is more important than ever.
+The act gave businesses a starting point for how to make their more sustainable facilities.
+Now, just a few years down the road, improving sustainability is more important than ever.
 As a facilities manager, you have the power to implement green processes at your locations to reduce negative impacts on the environment.

 Improving the sustainability of your facilities can seem like a daunting task.
 Use these six methods to get started:

 1. Conduct Sustainability Analytics

 Gaining visibility into your facilities’ performance is key to understanding your current sustainability status.
 Once you know how you’re doing at present, you can develop strategies for future improvement.

 Conduct an audit to see where your facilities are wasting energy— is there a particular piece of equipment that is using it inefficiently?
 Is there a certain season during which your energy usage skyrockets unnecessarily?
 Does your usage correlate to occupancy patterns?
 With data in hand around these types of queries, you can make data-backed repair, maintenance and replacement decisions that will make your facilities greener.